h76/AIMA/README.md

 # AIMA
-Python code associated wit our text
+Python code associated with our text book.